 Do you want to see the Ooni Karu 16 in action?
 In the following video you can see how easy it is to make a Neapolitan pizza with wood and charcoal (please note: speaking in German)

 The Ooni Karu 16 currently costs 799 euros (as of 05.02.2022).
-By the way, you can find more information about the Ooni products on the Ooni homepage with the link below.
+By the way, you can find more information about the Ooni products on the Ooni homepage*.

 The outdoor pizza oven Ooni Karu 16 is a beast!
 In my opinion, it is the all-rounder among the outdoor pizza ovens.
 With the Karu 16 you are maximally flexible.
 On the one hand, in terms of firing through the various fuels: it can be operated with gas, wood and charcoal.
 If you are more in the mood for “adventure” and want to actively control the heat development, I would definitely go for wood and charcoal; if you prefer to bake a pizza with consistent heat quickly and without much effort, without having to constantly look at the thermometer, I would recommend gas.
 On the other hand, the features and design of the Karu 16 also make it super flexible in terms of baking options.
 Due to the lockable glass door and the height you can not only bake pizzas, but also bread or many other things (vegetables, meat) in the Karu 16 or grill.
 Either way, you will not miss anything with the Ooni Karu 16 and have the most fun baking pizzas!

 Thanks for reading!
+I hope my review of the Ooni Karu 16 was valuable to you.
 If you have any unanswered questions, feel free to let me know in the comments.
-I’d appreciate it, if you could share this article with friends and family.
+I’d appreciate it if you could share this article with your friends.